ethangela/stock_line_chart_extraction/README.md

 Similarly, we apply the same process to the K-lines and obtain a weighted K-line similarity matrix `kline_weighted_pearson_similarity_matrix`.

-Now we have two matrice, and we would like to produce a combined similarity matrix by averaging them:
+Now we have two matrice, and we would like to produce a combined similarity matrix by weighted-averaging them:

 `weight_factor = 0.7`

 `final_similarity_matrix = weight_factor * wma_weighted_pearson_similarity_matrix + (1-weight_factor) * kline_weighted_pearson_similarity_matrix`

 This factor value, 0.7, is chosen because we observed that WMA lines are extracted more accurately than K-lines.

 The final matrix is presented below: